Tap Repair & Installation Greenwich — Verified Local Plumbers

 Tap repair covers any fault with an existing tap — dripping from the spout, leaking at the base, a tap that is stiff or will not turn fully, a mixer tap that runs hot when set to cold, or a tap that will not fully shut off.

-Most tap repairs involve replacing the internal cartridge or washer — a 30–60 minute job in most cases.
+Many tap repairs involve replacing the internal cartridge or washer — typically a 30–60 minute job.

 Greenwich Council classifies a tap that cannot be turned on or off at all as an urgent repair requiring attention within one to five working days for council properties.¹ Most private plumbers listed here can attend the same day.